A Creative Call to Action

 Ambitious Collaborations: Creativity as Catalyst

 Across sectors, we’re witnessing a growing appetite for creative partnerships that bring together artists, scientists, communities, and cultural organisations.
-These initiatives are ambitious in scope and generous in spirit—designed to amplify unheard voices, translate complex ideas into accessible experiences, and build shared ownership of environmental futures.
-Whether rooted in local ecosystems or addressing global challenges, the most impactful projects are those that embed creativity into the heart of climate discourse.
-They invite participation, provoke reflection, and open up space for new imaginaries—ones that are inclusive, regenerative, and emotionally resonant.
+These initiatives are designed to amplify unheard voices and translate complex ideas into felt experiences.
+Whether rooted in local ecosystems or addressing global challenges, the most impactful projects are those that embed creativity.

 — artist and activist Zarina Bhimji